Creating Coins | ZORA Docs

 // Create configuration for wagmi

-const contractCallParams = createCoinCall(coinParams);
+const contractCallParams = await createCoinCall(coinParams);

 // In your component